It is Friday, so let’s do the QnA thing. Today let’s focus on a question that I received on groin strain exercises.

 - core stability in multiple planes of movement

-- core stability of the hip in multiple planes of movement
+- core stability of the hip in various planes of movement

 - strengthening the hip in multiple planes of movement